b0wter/blog/content/posts/create-github-release.md

   }
 ]
 ```
-We need a way to easily extract the information we need. `jq` works in a similar way to xpath selectors in XML. `'.[].tag_name'` says: give me the value of `tag_name` for all items in the list.
+We need a way to easily extract the useful information. `jq` works in a similar way to xpath selectors in XML. `'.[].tag_name'` says: give me the value of `tag_name` for all items in the list.
 Check [this](https://thoughtbot.com/blog/jq-is-sed-for-json) for details.

 Now that we have a list of all tag names for our repository we need to check if it contains `$NEW_TAG` and create a new release.